 Every three to five years, the granules of sand in your pool filter become smooth and lose the ability to trap the particles they’re meant to remove.
 When this happens, it’s time to get some fresh sand for your filter.
 Once you take a look at the price difference, it may be tempting to try to fill your filter with play sand instead of pool sand.
 Although they may look the same, the microscopic differences between different types of sand make a bigger difference than you’d think.
 Unless you want to pay to run a pool pump that’s not fulfilling its duties, you’d be better served getting the proper sand for your pool filter the first time.

 So, which sand is the best one and what difference does it make?
 Below you’ll find a buyer’s guide that briefly explains what to look for in pool filter sand and what difference it makes.
 Before that, our reviews of the 7 best pool filter sandbags on the market will help streamline your choice by comparing all the important points of each.

-A Quick Look at our Favorite Picks:
+A Quick Look at our Favorite Picks in 2022

 |Best Overall||Palmetto 50 Pounds of Pool Filter Sand||